 HTML is usually assisted by CSS (Cascading Style Sheets) to enable a more visually appealing approach and JavaScript for adding interactive elements to a site.

-The main functionalities of HTML include creating sections, links and paragraphs by leveraging the use of tags, attributes and elements.
-HTML is not a programming language (by definition, it’s more aligned towards a script language) as it can’t provide users with dynamic functionalities.
+The main functionalities of HTML include creating sections, links, and paragraphs by leveraging the use of tags, attributes, and elements.
+HTML is not a programming language (by definition, it’s more aligned towards a scripting language) as it can’t provide users with dynamic functionalities.

 Both HTML and CSS are good for:

-Web development: developers have the creative freedom to design how HTML code will be displayed in a browser, including the addition of links, text, videos, and other media files.
+Web development: developers have the creative freedom to design how HTML code is displayed in a browser, including adding links, text, videos, and other media files.

-The current (latest) versions of HTML and CSS are HTML 5 and CSS 3.
-They work in unison to produce interactive web pages that are compatible both with desktop and mobile browsers likewise.
+The current (latest) versions of HTML and CSS are HTML5 and CSS3.
+They work in unison to produce interactive web pages that are compatible with both desktop and mobile browsers.

 On that note, some of today’s most popular HTML and CSS frameworks include: